-This can happen when a part of a blood clot formed in your leg breaks off and travels to your lung.
+This can happen when a part of a blood clot formed in your leg vein breaks off and travels to your lung.
 The risk of developing a life threatening pulmonary embolism is low.

 The signs and symptoms of a PE are:

 - Difficulty in breathing

 - Chest pain/discomfort

-- Bluish tinge to lips, face, extremities
+- Bluish tinge to lips, face/extremities

 - Coughing with blood stained phlegm

 - Sudden collapse

-Treatment is the same as for DVT but requires a longer hospital stay.
+Treatment is the same as deep venous thrombosis (or DVT) but requires a longer hospital stay.